joelburget/berkeley-quorum/presentation.md

 ^ For the private transactions we simply replace the payload / data with a hash of the encrypted data stored in our constellation enclave.

-^ TODO: we need to mention V twiddling
+^ possibly mention V twiddling

 ^ In this slide, our quorum node (on the left) asks its constellation node for the private payload.